Sibelly/rna-app/README.md

 And the app computes some informations from the states transition network like the **entropy** and the **derrida coefficient**.
 These informations is shown in the results panel.

-The app is avaliable for download in the [http://apps.cytoscape.org/apps/rna Cytoscape App Store].
+The app is avaliable for download in the Cytoscape App Store - http://apps.cytoscape.org/apps/rna.